Extinguishing Household Fires

 For those who are fortunate enough to escape residential fires, the consequences of smoke inhalation and severe burns can be permanently disabling, disfiguring, and emotionally traumatizing.
 Fire survivors are often incapacitated at hospitals for weeks or even months, instead of being able to make a living.
 Even with medical insurance, hospital bills and other treatment costs can pile up quickly, which can be particularly burdensome when victims are out of work.
 If another’s negligence or irresponsibility caused a fire in your home, we highly recommend consulting with an experienced fire injury attorney to discuss the details of your case.
 Pursuing a personal injury lawsuit against the responsible party may be the only way to start recovering and rebuilding your life.

 Jed Dietrich, Esq. founded the Dietrich Law Firm P.C. in 2005 with a mission to provide the highest level of personal injury service to victims.
-Since 1999, Jed Dietrich, Esq., a distinguished member of the Premier Lawyers of America, has exclusively handled serious personal injury and product liability cases.
+Since 1999, Jed Dietrich, Esq. has exclusively handled serious personal injury and product liability cases.
 Over time, Jed Dietrich, Esq. has seen the devastating impact that fires can have on a survivor’s life, ranging from third-degree burns and permanent scarring to acute lung damage and even death.
 The Dietrich Law Firm P.C.’s veteran attorneys understand the psychological trauma and devastation that these injuries can set off.
 Our battle-tested team of household fire injury attorneys is here to assist you by asserting your legal rights to seek compensation.
-Distinguished as a Best Law Firm of America and honored with a Better Business Bureau A+ Rating, our outstanding law firm will fight to obtain unsurpassed results for your fire-related injuries.
-Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00 or more 38 times to compensate his clients for their serious injuries.
+Honored with a Better Business Bureau A+ Rating, our outstanding law firm will fight to obtain unsurpassed results for your fire-related injuries.
+Insurance companies have paid Jed Dietrich, Esq. at least $1,000,000.00 or more 44 times to compensate his clients for their serious injuries.
 The Dietrich Law Firm P.C.’s highly qualified team is available for your free consultation 24 hours per day and 7 days per week by calling 716-839-3939 or by filling out the online consultation form.Being Adequately Prepared To Extinguish Fires

 The most effective way to fight household fires all begins with having working smoke alarms.
 According to the NFPA, smoke detectors should be installed in every room and on every level of your home.
 It is critical to be able to detect fires as soon as they begin because fumes can cause victims severe lung damage before they even realize there is a fire.
 Having properly installed and operational fire alarms can prevent many of the injuries and fatalities caused by fires.
 Thus, extinguishing fires all starts with detecting the blaze, as opposed to just trying to fight every fire.